hieuvp/learning-golang/go-template-engine/README.md

 <div align="center"><img src="assets/Go-Template-optimized.gif" width="900"></div>

-This doesn't work only for structure fields as the "Title" of the page works, but it works for slices, slice elements, and even for elements that are part of a map and are a more complex type.
+This doesn't work only for structure fields as the `Title` of the page works, but it works for slices, slice elements, and even for elements that are part of a map and are a more complex type.